Causes and Consequences of Representational Similarity in Machine Learning Models: Setup and Intuition

 \subsection{Dataset overlap}

 Our exploration of this factor is motivated by the reality that today's large-scale AI models are trained on overlapping datasets.
-Due to ever-increasing demands for training data~\cite{kaplan2020scaling}, model trainers often turn to internet scrapes as a rich and cheap source of data.
+Due to ever-increasing demands for training data~\citep{kaplan2020scaling}, model trainers often turn to internet scrapes as a rich and cheap source of data.
 From whitepapers, one can easily discern that the scraped training dataset of large models often overlap.
-For example, GPT~\cite{brown2020language}, Jamba~\cite{team2024jamba}, Llama~\cite{touvron2023llama}, PaLM~\cite{chowdhery2023palm}, and Phi~\cite{phi2} are all trained on subsets of CommonCrawl~\cite{commoncrawl}, while GPT, Llama, and PaLM are all trained on Wikipedia and Books datasets.
+For example, GPT~\citep{brown2020language}, Jamba~\citep{team2024jamba}, Llama~\citep{touvron2023llama}, PaLM~\citep{chowdhery2023palm}, and Phi~\citep{phi2} are all trained on subsets of CommonCrawl~\citep{commoncrawl}, while GPT, Llama, and PaLM are all trained on Wikipedia and Books datasets.
 This reality motivates our exploration of how {\em dataset overlap} drives downstream representational similarity.

-Intuitively, a large amount of overlapping content in training datasets $D_1$ and $D_2$ (both drawn from the same underlying data distribution $\mathbb{D}$) should lead to high similarity in latent representations produced by the two models.
-Suppose two datasets overlap significantly, i.e., $D_1 \bigcap D_2 \approx D_1 \bigcup D_2$, then solving \Cref{eq:generic_loss} for $D_1$ and $D_2$ produces models optimized toward the similar underlying input-label patterns in the two datasets.
+Intuitively, a large amount of overlapping content in training datasets $D_1$ and $D_2$ (drawn from the same underlying data distribution $\mathbb{D}$) should lead to high similarity in models' latent representations.
+Suppose two datasets overlap significantly, i.e., $D_1 \bigcap D_2 \approx D_1 \bigcup D_2$, then solving \Cref{eq:generic_loss} for $D_1$ and $D_2$ produces models optimized toward the similar input-label patterns in the two datasets.
 As a result, the backbones should output similar latent representations for the same data.
-Prior work shows that models trained on disjoint datasets drawn from the same true distribution (e.g. face images) also exhibit significant similarity in latent space representations~\cite{shan2020fawkes}, increasing our confidence in this hypothesis.
+Prior work shows that models trained on disjoint datasets drawn from the same true distribution (e.g. faces) also have similar latent space representations (e.g. ~\citep{shan2020fawkes}), bolstering this hypothesis.